CLOSE SEARCH

 • Fraud.

-Some of the above examples, where supported by evidence, are pretty clear cut grounds for removal for breach of duty, many others are not so clear cut, so involve risk.
+Some of the above examples, where supported by evidence, are generally solid grounds for removal for breach of duty.
+Other reasons may not be so clear cut, so involve risk.

 The removed director shareholder’s potential unfair prejudice claim will often be strengthened where the company is a quasi-partnership.